lmullen/lincolnmullen.com/content/courses/clio1.2022/index.md

 Read:

 - Read the essays in Part 4, “Digital Humanities and the Disciplines” in [*Debates in DH 2016*](https://dhdebates.gc.cuny.edu/projects/debates-in-the-digital-humanities-2016).
-You may also wish to glance at a few essays in the “histories and future” section
+You may also wish to glance at a few essays in the “histories and future” section.

 Do before class: